 Claim or submit the academic work of another as one’s own.

-Obtain, share, accept or use any materials containing questions or answers to any examination or assignment without proper authorization.
+Obtain, share, accept or utilize any resources not authorized by an instructor when completing an exam or assignment.

 Complete or attempt to complete any assignment or examination for another individual without proper authorization.